Playdays

-Playdays (known as Playbus until December 1989) is a British pre-school television programme which ran from 1988 to 1997 on Children's BBC.
+Playdays (known as Playbus until December 1989) is a British pre-school television programme which ran from 17 October 1988 to 28 March 1997 on Children's BBC.
 The show was the successor to Play School and, like its predecessor, was designed as an educational programme.

 The show's name was changed after the BBC received a complaint from the National Playbus Association.

-In 2002, reruns were moved to the new CBeebies channel until August 2004.
+In 2002, reruns were moved to the new CBeebies channel until late August 2004.

 The stops

 The show begins with an animated title sequence of the Playbus driving along until it reached the bus stop.
 The bus stopped at a different place each day.

 Monday – The Why Bird Stop

 Why Bird lived at the Lost Property Office, where things that were left on the Playbus were filed until someone claimed them.
 She interacted with the human bus driver – there were several throughout the series.
 She had a special computer called the Why-Tech, which had a variety of uses: it could provide music for songs, pictures for stories, instructions for making something in keeping with the programme's theme, or to help sing a song (e.g. paper sugar buns for Five Currant Buns).
 In later episodes, the office became more like a warehouse, called "Why's Workshop".

 There were at least five different Why-Techs used over the years.
 The first one had a brown wood effect and was used until 1990.
 The second one was remote-controlled and used from about June 1990 until 1992.
 The third one that was first appeared in episode 105 from June 1992 was blue and continued to be used in the opening credits until the end of the series' run although it was replaced with another blue one a few months later.

 It also showed videos, usually to show how everyday things were made – socks, toothbrushes etc. Sometimes either Peggy or Poppy or both visited the Lost Property Office.
 In a later series the office installed a telephone where people (usually Peggy or Poppy), could phone in asking for particular things (examples include information about spiders and a nighttime picture to help someone sleep during the day).
 Why Bird was voiced and puppeteered by Ellie Darvill for 9 series.